Download the fact sheet:

 - unlawful conduct in relation to protected action ballots

-- the requirement for a person to comply with an order or direction from the Fair Work Commission with respect to a protected action ballot.
+- the requirement for a person to comply with an order or direction from the FWC with respect to a protected action ballot.

-If the Fair Work Ombudsman identifies a contravention of a civil remedy provision under the Fair Work Act 2009, there are a range of compliance tools available.
+If the Fair Work Ombudsman identifies a contravention of a civil remedy provision under the FW Act, there are a range of compliance tools available.

 - Letters of caution – a letter of caution may be issued where the Fair Work Inspector determines that the contravention(s) is inadvertent or relatively minor.
 A letter of caution may be issued as an alternative to litigation.